 Compensation for personal injury claims varies depending on a variety of factors.
 These include how bad the injury is, how much the hospital bills are, how long you suffered, and whose fault it was that the accident occurred.

 We can give you an estimate about how much compensation you’ll be entitled to, but the final decision is made by the PIAB when they assess the claim.
 They follow the Judicial Council’s personal injury guidelines and use them to value the claim.
 To get an idea, you could turn to the Book of Quantum for reference.

 What is the Book of Quantum?

-Why Choose McGinley Solicitors?
+Why choose McGinley Solicitors?

-Established in 1988, McGinley Solicitors has experience in every aspect of the personal injury claims process and has become a leading firm in this field.
-McGinley has offices in Dublin and Donegal, providing three locations to meet and speak about your case.
+Established in 1988, McGinley Solicitors has more than 30 years of experience in every aspect of the personal injury claims process.
+Indeed, we’re regarded as one of the leading firms in this field.
+McGinley has offices in Dublin and Donegal, with three locations in which you can meet with our well-informed personnel and speak about your case.

 Furthermore, McGinley takes a hands-on approach, offering the legal assistance you need.
-Whether if you’ve been in an accident, or seeking commercial advice, McGinley can provide the professional approach necessary to win your personal injury claim and move on with your life.
-If you’re ready to talk with one of our personal injury solicitors, give us a call at 1890 998 969 or fill out our short online claim form today.
+Whether you’ve been in an accident or you’re simply seeking commercial advice, McGinley can provide the professional approach necessary to win your personal injury claim and move on with your life.
+If you’re ready to talk with one of our personal injury solicitors, give us a call at 1800 998 969 or fill out our online claim form today.